HamzahS-101/my-devops-journey/Linux/OverTheWire Bandit Game/README.md

 cat ...Hiding-From-You
 ```
 The password for the next level should now be displayed in the terminal.

-You can now use the `exit` command to return to the local shell and begin the next level.

 ### Key Commands
 - **cd**